The keto diet restricts fruits that contain carbohydrates, like tomatoes. Learn if tomatoes are keto and suitable for weight loss.

 - One tomato contains 3.4 g net carbs.

 - 6+ tomatoes can throw you out of ketosis.

 Tomatoes are juicy, ripe fruits that are eaten cooked or raw.
 Nature provides tomatoes in different shapes, colors, and nutritional values.

 They are used in countless recipes to add a fresh and zesty flavor.

 Tomatoes are often recommended in diets for weight loss.
 But can tomatoes, canned tomatoes, and tomato juice be suitable for low-carb diets because of the carbohydrates they contain?

 To find out, we need to look closer at their nutritional values.

 Carbs in Tomatoes

 Tomatoes are a classic ingredient in recipes for salads.
-And these are known to be relatively low in carbohydrates.
+These are known to be relatively low in carbohydrates.
 On the other hand, however, tomatoes are fruits, which in turn are known for sugar.

 To determine if they are ketogenic, we need to calculate the net carbs in tomatoes.